ElGap/ai-composer/README.md

 only Ollama).

 Both, [@elgap/ai-connect](https://github.com/ElGap/ai-connect) and
-[@elgap/ai-composer](https://github.com/ElGap/ai-composer) are under continuous development.
+`@elgap/ai-composer` are under continuous development.
 At the moment they support only `/api/generate` Ollama endpoint (single response object or stream of objects).

 ### A Note on Co-Creation

-This package was co-created in a deep, multi-month symbiotic dialogue between a human artisan [Ivan Pavković](https://pavko.info) and AI (Google's Gemini).
+This package was co-created in a deep, multi-month symbiotic dialogue between a human WebDev artisan [Ivan Pavković](https://pavko.info) and AI (Google's Gemini).
 The process served as both a real-world case study in Human-AI partnership and as a practical journey for Ivan to learn TypeScript, npm package creation and dive into world of LLM's and prompt engineering.
 The code you see is a direct result of this iterative, "sparring" process.